jormaechea/aws-http-api-gateway/docs/get-many-api.md

 ### `get dataConnector()`

-This **required** getter must return a [Fetcher](fetchers.md) with at least the `get()` method.
+This **required** getter must return a [Connector](connectors.md) with at least the `get()` method.

 ### `formatRecords(records)`

-This optional method receives the array of records returned by the fetcher and must return a new array with the formatted records.
+This optional method receives the array of records returned by the connector and must return a new array with the formatted records.

 ### `formatRecord(record)`